 College Guide for Black and African American Students

 Black students face their own unique experiences when they head to college.
-Although higher education comes with its challenges for Black students, they can find many sources of support, including organizations like Black student unions, to help them thrive.
+Although higher education comes with its challenges for Black college students, they can find many sources of support, including organizations like Black student unions, to help them thrive.

 This guide outlines some of the major trends — and challenges — for Black students in higher education.
 It also offers several resources, as well as information about applications and financial aid.
 Keep reading to find out more.